What a Developer can take away from SEO Now 2015

 Christopher Hart believes in taking an incremental approach to technical SEO.

-it doesn’t make sense anymore to refresh your site a year from now.
+It doesn’t make sense anymore to refresh your site a year from now.
 Instead, why not make smart changes incrementally through the year?
 For example, make sure pages that are most apt to appear as a mobile search result are mobile-friendly.
 Do web design analysis, and make updates as your audience changes and grows.

 Victoria Edwards talks about taking time not just for adding new things to the website, but to spend some time maintaining what is already there.